sellmerfud/fitl/README.md

 Extracting the zip file will create a folder called `fitl-x.x`.

 If you are upgrading to a newer version you can continue any games that you started with the previous version.
-To do so, Simply copy the *games* folder below the older *fitl-x.x* directory to the new *fitl-x.x* directory.
+To do so, simply copy the *games* folder below the older *fitl-x.x* directory to the new *fitl-x.x* directory.

 [1]: https://www.dropbox.com/s/vuath4w6a3nutwf/fitl-0.29.zip?dl=0